Ninth Avenue station: Station layout

 This express station has two levels, though only the upper level is in use.
 Both levels of the station have three tracks and two island platforms.
 D trains stop here at all times, making local stops.
 During the morning rush hour, one southbound R train and two southbound W trains stop here, making express stops.
 The next station to the north is 36th Street, while the next station to the south is Fort Hamilton Parkway for local trains and 62nd Street for express trains.

 Upper level

 The upper level is the only one in use.
-The center express track is not normally used, and thus only the local tracks are in regular service.
+The center express track is not normally used, thus only the local tracks are in regular service.
 On the upper level, the Manhattan-bound platform is slightly wider than the Coney Island-bound platform.
 Towards the west end of the upper level platforms is an employee-only pedestrian bridge that leads to the entrance of the 36th–38th Street Yard via a high turnstile.
 A control tower for line is at the south end of the yard.
 The east end of the station is slightly below ground level.